jaylemoigne/dnd-potion-generator/README.md

 You can easily modify the potion generator by editing or adding new CSV files:

-1. **Add new ingredients**: Open the `ingredients.csv` file and add new rows with ingredient names and descriptions.
+1. **Modify the effects**: Open the `effects.txt` file and add new rows with effects and descriptions.
-2. **Expand effects**: Modify the `effects.csv` to create new potion effects that suit your campaign's needs.
+2. **Expand the Strengths**: Modify the `strength.txt` to create new potion strengths that suit your campaign's needs.
-3. **Change rarity**: Adjust the `rarity.csv` to define the chances of generating common, uncommon, rare, or legendary potions.
+3. **Change curability**: Adjust the `curability.txt` to define the chances of curing the effects of the potions.